 Inclusion boosts engagement and retention

-Employees who feel included in their organizations are 3x more likely than their peers to feel excited by and committed to their organizations.
-This has the potential to decrease voluntary turnover and increase retention.
+Employees who feel included in their organizations are 3x more likely than their peers to feel excited by and committed to their organizations.9 This feeling of contentment has the potential to decrease voluntary turnover and increase retention.

 Diverse ideas produce better outcomes

-Diversity of thought within an organization is one of the surest ways to promote innovation and gain competitive advantage.
-That is why companies without a diverse mix of employees and an inclusive culture underperformed competitors by 27% in 2019.
+Diversity of thought within an organization is one of the surest ways to promote innovation and gain a competitive advantage.

 Sample RFP Questions